abhishek0795/Conway-s-Game-of-Life-Using-Python/README.md

 ### Step 4:

-       Click on Reset button if you want to play the game from beginning.
+       After clicked on Reset button the game will play from the beginning.

 <img src="./Output_Images/Step-4.png" alt="step-4">